AdobeDocs/platform-learn.en/help/platform/sources/ingest-data-from-databases.md

 ---
-title: Ingest data using the Google BigQuery source connector in Adobe Experience Platform
+title: Ingest data using a database source connector
-description: The Google BigQuery source￼connector allows you to easily batch ingest data from Google BigQuery databases into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
+description: This video walks through how to perform a batch ingest of data from a database source into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
-feature: data ingestion
+feature: sources
 topics:
 kt: 6546
 audience: